What is an EcoChallenge?

 When does it take place?

 The Beyond Recycling program addresses each EcoFootprint category with specific lessons throughout the length of the BR program.
 We have found that it works well to introduce the individual EcoChallenge projects at the same time as the related lesson. but you could also choose to do one large project can be built up throughout the whole program.
-Contest deadlines to enter EcoChallenge Contest are Christmas break – December 21st, 2018, Spring break – March 14th, 2019 and Summer break – June 27th, 2019.
+Contest deadlines to enter EcoChallenge Contest are Christmas break, Spring break and Summer break.

 Should I tell my class?

 The BR EcoChallenge Contest was designed as an incentive for teachers to participate in the EcoChallenge.
 Whether you share the content with your students is up to you.
 While prize money could certainly motivate your students to participate (especially if you were to share in the wealth with a class party or cool new tool or toy), research has shown when linking behaviour change (the EcoChallenges) with incentives (prizes, such as money), behaviour change happens only so long as the incentives continue.
 The goal here is for education, certainly, along with some change in behaviour.
 This would be much more likely if the challenge was presented as fun and exciting just as is (without the carrot of the prize money for the teachers)

 What are the rules?